A good example is worth a thousand words.

 }

-SQL statements in the native form as used in database tools could be put in separate files or directly into Java code as a comment.
-SQL Comments Maven plugins parse java code and generates input and output classes including transformers from JDBC ResultSet.
+SQL statements in their native form, as used in database tools, can be placed in separate files or inserted directly into Java code as comments.
+The SQL Comments Maven plugin parses Java code and generates input and output classes, including transformers from JDBC ResultSet.

-Generating SQL statements in runtime could be controlled by JavaScript expressions at the end of line as SQL comment.
-There are two simple conditions which must be fulfilled for row to be added into statement:
+The generation of SQL statements at runtime can be controlled by JavaScript expressions at the end of a line, which are treated as SQL comments.
+There are two simple conditions that must be met for a row to be added to the statement:/p>

-- all placeholders must have non-null value (if not configured otherwise) and
+- all placeholders must have a non-null value (unless configured otherwise) and

-- JavaScript expression must return boolean value 'true'.
+- the JavaScript expression must return the boolean value 'true'.

-Learn more in Quick Start Guide or see full Documentation and Tutorials.
+You can find out more in the Quick Start Guide, or view the full Documentation and Tutorials.